dfrank6/Brainwave-Music-Generation/README.md

 During performance, I set-up the signal flow as such: the signal from Muse is connected by Bluetooth to one's personal device.
 This signal is ported into Supercollider through the local network.
 Supercollider is an audio synthesis platform on which I wrote the code to translate the signal into music.
 This signal is then sent through a MIDI-bus to Ableton which generates selected soundscapes.

+There are two versions of the code here:

+One where the music depends on the amplitude of the brainwaves of a single person wearing a Muse.

+Another where the music depends on the harmony of the brainwaves of two people who are each wearing a Muse.

+Here is a link to our most recent performance: https://www.youtube.com/watch?v=jU2PflnULj0

 This is a fun project, and we are curious and excited to see how it keeps evolving!